rendoarsandi/chess-LLM/conductor/tracks/websocket_updates_20251221/plan.md

 - [x] Task: Conductor - User Manual Verification 'Backend WebSocket Implementation' (Protocol in workflow.md) a50a128

 ## Phase 2: Frontend WebSocket Integration
-- [ ] Task: Create a custom hook `client/src/hooks/useGameSocket.ts` to manage WebSocket connection, joining rooms, and handling events.
+- [x] Task: Create a custom hook `client/src/hooks/useGameSocket.ts` to manage WebSocket connection, joining rooms, and handling events.
+7c8d916
 - [ ] Task: Refactor `client/src/components/Chessboard.tsx` to use `useGameSocket` instead of the polling `useQuery`.
 - [ ] Task: Update `client/src/components/ThinkingPanel.tsx` to react to "Thinking" status events from the socket.
 - [ ] Task: Add a "Spectator Count" display component in `client/src/components/` and integrate it into the game view.